Exxon Has No Allegiance to the U.S. and Neither Will Tillerson

 0

-But, the proposed appointment of ex-Exxon Rex Tillerson to become U.S. Secretary of State should be considered very dangerous since it essentially puts the head of one of the world’s largest global corporations at an equal level with the entire U.S. government.
-Or, maybe above it.
+But the proposed appointment of ex-Exxon Rex Tillerson as U.S. Secretary of State should be considered very dangerous since it essentially puts the head of one of the world’s largest global corporations at an equal level with the entire U.S. government—or maybe above it.

-Based on Exxon’s history, this corporation and its top management, including Tillerson, has put its interests ahead of the U.S. on many occasions, including its actions to violate trade sanctions and conduct business without any regard for U.S. foreign and domestic policies, including environmental laws, regulations and skirting embargoes.
+Based on Exxon’s history, this corporation and its top management, including Tillerson, have put their interests ahead of the U.S. on many occasions, including its actions to violate trade sanctions and conduct business without any regard for U.S. foreign and domestic policies, including environmental laws, regulations, and skirting embargoes.

-But in case no one noticed, the ascent of Tillerson to be Secretary of State really is a coup for corporate America.
-At the beginning of the 20th Century, the corporate elite in the Gilded Age bought their politicians as proxies, but now with the proposed Tillerson appointment, corporations (as evidenced by other Trump cabinet nominees) are now in the process of taking over the U.S. government by inserting a top CEO, who spent over 30 years at Exxon and was indoctrinated it its arrogant, pro-oil culture that operated for years above and beyond the rule of the U.S. government.
+However, in case no one noticed, Tillerson’s ascent to becoming Secretary of State was a coup for corporate America.
+At the beginning of the 20th Century, the corporate elite in the Gilded Age bought their politicians as proxies.
+Still, now, with the proposed Tillerson appointment, corporations (as evidenced by other Trump cabinet nominees) are in the process of taking over the U.S. government by inserting a top CEO, who spent over 30 years at Exxon and was indoctrinated in its arrogant, pro-oil culture that operated for years above and beyond the rule of the U.S. government.

 After all, why buy politicians when you can just take over the government directly.
 It’s faster, cheaper and easier.

-While others can produce thousands of pages on Exxon’s worldwide arrogance and violations, here are a few direct quotes from the 2012 bestseller, Private Empire: Exxon Mobil and American Power, by Steve Coll, that show what Exxon thought of their power and its relationship to the U.S. government.
+While others can produce thousands of pages on Exxon’s worldwide arrogance and violations, here are a few direct quotes from the 2012 bestseller Private Empire: Exxon Mobil and American Power by Steve Coll that show what Exxon thought of its power and its relationship to the U.S. government.

 • “[then-Exxon CEO Lee] Raymond aligned Exxon with America, but he was not always in sync; he was more akin to the president of France or the chancellor of Germany.
-He did not manage the corporation as a subordinate pf American foreign policy; his was a private empire.”
+He did not manage the corporation as a subordinate of American foreign policy; he was a private empire.”
 Page 19

 “Because the United States needs it…for security,” the executive replied.

-• “They [ExxonMobil top management] had come to the conclusion that the whole debate around global warming was kind of a hoax,” said an executive who had direct access to [then-Exxon CEO Lee] Raymond.
+• “They [ExxonMobil top management] had concluded that the whole debate around global warming was kind of a hoax,” said an executive who had direct access to [then-Exxon CEO Lee] Raymond.
 “Nobody inside Exxon dared question that.”
-Page 83
+(Page 83)

-So even the fact that Tillerson is being considered to be U.S. Secretary of State means the reins of federal power have been offered directly to the world’s top global corporations.
+So, even the fact that Tillerson is being considered for the U.S. Secretary of State position means the reins of federal power have been offered directly to the world’s top global corporations.

-Money in politics is a given that will not go away for possibly a generation.
+Money in politics is a given that may not disappear for a generation.
 Now, corporations represented directly in the cabinet is something J.P.
-Morgan, John D. Rockefeller and Andrew Carnegie would really appreciate.
+Morgan, John D. Rockefeller, and Andrew Carnegie would really appreciate.

-Previous articleManaging the Big Risks of Medical Bankruptcies and Retirement Planning
+Previous articleManaging the Risks of Medical Bankruptcies and Retirement Planning

 Next articleGet Active: Get Your Ideas Noticed in These Uncertain Times